Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces

 Moreover, for $\rho=1$, the SNR is approximately constant for $N \le 10^6$.
 For larger values of $N$, the SNR goes to zero whenever $\rho>0$, as proved in Corollary~\ref{cor:limit-mMIMO}.

 Since this example considers $\eta=0$, we know from Corollary~\ref{cor:SNR-mMIMO} that $\xi_{d,0,N} = \alpha_{d,N}$.
 It is the relation between $N$ and $d$ in $\alpha_{d,N}$ that determines when the far-field behavior breaks down.
-Since these variables enter into $\alpha_{d,N}$ as $N \beta_d=\frac{NA}{4\pi d^2}$, the far-field behavior appear as long as $N/d^2 \leq 10^6/25^2 = 1600$.
+Since these variables enter into $\alpha_{d,N}$ as $N \beta_d=\frac{NA}{4\pi d^2}$, the far-field behavior appears as long as $N/d^2 \leq 10^6/25^2 = 1600$.
 Hence, even if we would reduce the propagation distance to $d=2.5$\,m, the approximate scaling laws will be accurate for $N\leq 10^4$ or arrays being up to $2.5 \times 2.5$\,m.
-In conclusion, the conventional power scaling laws \emph{can be safely applied in practice}, but if we truly want to let $N \to \infty$ or study the case where the transmitter is very close to the array, the asymptotically accurate behavior is given by Corollary~\ref{cor:limit-mMIMO}.
+In conclusion, the conventional power scaling laws \emph{can be safely applied in many practical scenarios}, but if we truly want to let $N \to \infty$ or study the case where the transmitter is very close to the array, the asymptotically accurate behavior derived in Corollary~\ref{cor:limit-mMIMO} must be considered.